EmpaEconversion/aurora-unicycler/docs/index.md

-`aurora-unicycler` defines a universal battery cycling protocol that can be exported to different formats.
+`aurora-unicycler` provides a universal cycling protocol Python class.

+Cycling protocols can be defined in Python or with JSON, and exported to different formats:
-## Features
-- Define a cycling protocol based on a Python Pydantic model, with validation
-- Save a unicycler protocol as a human-readable .json
-- Export protocols into different formats:
   - Biologic .mps
   - Neware .xml
   - tomato 0.2.3 .json